Guide

 Quick Answer

-AI inference refers to the process of deploying trained AI models to make predictions or decisions based on new data.
-It is critical now as organizations seek to optimize performance and reduce latency in real-time applications, with NVIDIA's Blackwell architecture recently setting a STAC-AI record for LLM inference in finance, enhancing data analysis capabilities.
+AI inference refers to the process of deploying machine learning models to make predictions based on new data.
+It is increasingly relevant as companies seek to optimize performance and reduce costs, exemplified by NVIDIA's Blackwell GPUs achieving up to 15x performance improvements in inference tasks as of July 2026.

 - Evidence base